HatimMahmoud/LAMA/README.md

 # LAMA
-JAVA Implementation on the LAMA GAME https://boardgamegeek.com/boardgame/266083/llm
+JAVA Implementation for the LAMA Card-Game https://boardgamegeek.com/boardgame/266083/llm See README.pdf